 We have accrued liabilities relating to anticipated environmental cleanup obligations, site reclamation and closure costs and known penalties.
 Liabilities are recorded when potential liabilities are either known or considered probable and can be reasonably estimated.
 Our liability estimates are based upon available facts, existing technology and past experience.
 The environmental liabilities do not include amounts recorded as asset retirement obligations.
 We have accrued approximately \$14 million and \$25 million for environmental liabilities as of December 31, 2006 and 2005, respectively.
-Of these amounts, approximately \$6 million and \$7 million are classified as accrued liabilities on our consolidated balance sheets as of December 31, 2006 and 2005, respectively, and approximately \$8 million and \$18 million are classified as other noncurrent liabilities on our consolidated balance sheets as of December 31, 2006 and 2005, respectively.
-In certain cases, our remediation liabilities are payable over periods of up to 30 years.
+Of these amounts, approximately \$6 million and \$7 million are classified as accrued liabilities on our consolidated balance sheets as of December 31, 2006 and 2005, respectively, and approximately \$8 million and \$18 million are classified as other noncurrent liabilities are payable over periods of up to 30 years.
 We may incur losses for environmental remediation in excess of the amounts accrued; however, we are not able to estimate the amount or range of such potential excess.